DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 * [Resize Window](#resize-window)
 * [Wait](#wait)

-[Test controller](../../reference/test-api/testcontroller/README.md) object includes them as its methods.
-You can call them in a chained fashion.
+The [test controller](../../reference/test-api/testcontroller/README.md) object includes actions as its methods.
+You can chain these actions when you call them in code.

 Below you can find the list of available actions with reproducible examples and links to their descriptions.